premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2013-01-24-the-thrive-diet-brendan-brazier-book-review.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2013-01-24
 title: The Thrive Diet - The Whole Foods Way to Losing Weight, Reducing Stress and Staying Healthy for Life
-date: 2013-01-24
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** The Thrive Diet - The Whole Foods Way to Losing Weight, Reducing Stress and Staying Healthy for Life **Author:** Brendan Brazier
 **ISBN-13:** 978-0143052364

 A Vegan book review from a voracious meat eater?.
 Yeah.
 I had the assumption that meat eaters are stronger and have more endurance than vegans.
 I always assumed that vegans lack protein from the plant-based diet.
-Until, I saw this [video]({{site[include.lang][include.type].url}}/cooked-food-vs-raw-vegan-food/) and heard that the author of this book Brendan Brazier, is an Ironman athlete, who lives on 100% plant-based diet.
+Until, I saw this [video]({{site[page.lang][page.type].url}}/cooked-food-vs-raw-vegan-food/) and heard that the author of this book Brendan Brazier, is an Ironman athlete, who lives on 100% plant-based diet.
 Whoohooh... (*An Ironman Triathlon is a race consisting of a 2.4-mile (3.86 km) swim, a 112-mile (180.25 km) bicycle ride and a marathon 26.2-mile (42.2 km) run, raced in that order and without a break.*)

 A raw vegan food eater, Brendan can complete this race within 9 hours (on par with the worlds best athletes, who eat meat and supplements).
 This intrigued me so much that I decided to try this diet for three months.
 Let's measure this book's claims after three months.
 Let's see the gist of what this is book has in store for us.